 - Compatibility

-Certain pole companies allow downward and upward compatibility between their models.
-This means you can also use the top kits for your margin pole or vice versa.
-Do not underestimate this important factor when selecting a pole, it gives greater flexibility and saves money at the same time.
+Certain pole companies have downward and upward compatibility between their models.
+You can also use the top kits for your margin pole or vice versa.
+This is typically between the same manufacturer.
+It gives greater flexibility and saves money at the same time.

 - Spares and replacements

-What are the options for spares, are they readily available and at a reasonable price.
+What are the options for spares?
+Are they readily available and at a reasonable price?
 It can be an issue with delivery times on some replacement sections.
+Note that if you have to wait several weeks for a spare section, you won’t be able to use the pole.

 - Top kits

-Most poles probably come with two standard top kits, this is generally not sufficient.
-Multiple top kits are required for giving the easy quick-change option of using different rated elastic.
+Most poles probably come with two standard top kits, which is generally insufficient.
+Multiple top kits are required for the easy quick-change option of using different rated elastic, and you will need multiple setups, even for a short session.
+You will likely need at least five top kits in your roost to change out.
 Look at the price of the additional top kits and if they are reasonably priced.

 Also, confirm if all the top kits (match and power kits) are pre-bushed.
-This will save some money on the purchase.
+This will save some money when you purchase.

-Pole fishing requires the use of at least one cupping kit, confirm if one is supplied with the pole.
+Pole fishing requires at least one cupping kit; confirm if one is supplied with the pole.
+Alternatively, you can use pole pots that clip on the top kit’s end if you prefer flexibility.

 Less Important Factors: